TenForceFalls/FRR-Prefix-List-Generator/ReadMe.md

 ## Deps

-You'll need to install the following on the linux box: bgpq4, bun runtime (or compile to js and use node; or use bun to compile to a binary)
+You'll need to install the following on the linux box: bgpq4, bun runtime (or compile to js and use node

-## Running in Dev
+## Running in dev

 - With Bun installed, run `bun install` to get packages.
 - Run `bun dev` to start the script.

-## Compiling a Binary
+## Compiling to a binary
 You can also just use bun to compile to a binary.
 We've included a binary in the repo named `Generate`, this is built for our use case, and you'll need to recompile the binary using bun when you make changes.

 - `bun build ./src/main.ts --compile --outfile {binary name}`
 - Setup a cronjob to run the binary, or setup a system service.
-Do it however you want lol.
+Run the binary however you want lol.

-## Running with bun itself on cronjob
+## Bun runtime on cronjob

 - Run `which bun` to get the executable of bun.
 - Create a cronjob as root: `crontab -u root -E`